top of page

 About

-Ruby Waage Townsend is a UK based artist working across figurative oil painting, performance, and immersive world building.
-Drawing on folklore, feminism, and working class storytelling, their practice explores how myths are inherited, embodied, and rewritten, and how stories can both wound and heal.
+I am a UK-based artist whose practice spans figurative oil painting, performance, and immersive world building.
+Drawing on folklore, feminism, and working-class storytelling, I explore how myths are inherited, embodied, and rewritten, as well as how stories possess the capacity to both wound and heal.

-Painting is the spine of Ruby’s work, but it rarely stands alone.
-Images emerge through drawing, costume, set building, and staged enactment, before settling into richly layered oil paintings that feel part theatre, part domestic fable.
-Figures slip between roles, time folds in on itself, and archetypes begin to fray.
-These paintings operate as psychological stages, where identity is unstable, performed, and quietly charged.
+Painting forms the foundation of my work, yet it seldom exists in isolation.
+Images develop through drawing, costume, set construction, and staged enactment before culminating in richly layered oil paintings that evoke both theatre and domestic fable.
+Figures transition between roles, temporal boundaries blur, and archetypes unravel.
+These paintings function as psychological stages, where identity remains unstable, performed, and subtly charged.

-Folklore sits at the centre of the practice as a political and emotional language.
-Ruby approaches myth not as comfort, but as a site of tension, where class, gender, power, and survival are negotiated.
-As a survivor of gender based violence, they use folklore to disrupt binaries of good and evil, exposing the subtler mechanics of coercion, obedience, and resilience.
-Their work asks who gets cast as monster, who is expected to endure, and what happens when the story refuses to resolve neatly.
+Folklore is central to my practice, serving as both a political and emotional language.
+I approach myth as a site of tension rather than comfort, where class, gender, power, and survival are actively negotiated.
+As a survivor of gender-based violence, I employ folklore to challenge binaries of good and evil, revealing the nuanced dynamics of coercion, obedience, and resilience.
+My work interrogates who is cast as the monster, who is expected to endure, and what unfolds when narratives resist tidy resolution.

-Colour and theatricality soften the edge without dulling it.
-Bright palettes, playful compositions, and moments of humour sit alongside unease, creating work that draws viewers in before asking them to stay with discomfort.
-Paintings often take on the logic of pop up books or enchanted rooms, spaces that appear inviting, only to reveal deeper psychological terrain.
+Colour and theatricality temper the intensity of my work without diminishing its impact.
+Bright palettes, playful compositions, and moments of humour coexist with unease, inviting viewers before encouraging them to engage with discomfort.
+My paintings frequently adopt the logic of pop-up books or enchanted rooms—spaces that initially appear inviting but ultimately reveal deeper psychological dimensions.

-Alongside their studio practice, Ruby works extensively in public and community contexts.
-Through residencies, workshops, and site responsive projects, they engage with local histories, shared memory, and collective storytelling.
-Recent projects include Love Letters to Ilkeston, a residency shaped by regional folklore and community voices.
-Ruby is currently completing an MFA in Painting at the Slade School of Fine Art and is based in London.
+In addition to my studio practice, I work extensively within public and community contexts.
+Through residencies, workshops, and site-responsive projects, I engage with local histories, shared memory, and collective storytelling.
+Recent projects include Love Letters to Ilkeston, a residency informed by regional folklore and community voices.
+I am currently completing an MFA in Painting at the Slade School of Fine Art and am based in London.

-At its core, Ruby’s work is an act of reclamation.
-Of stories.
-Of bodies.
-Of voices.
-Their practice honours what has been silenced, lingers in the unresolved, and imagines futures where care, resistance, and myth intertwine.
+At its core, my work constitutes an act of reclamation: of stories, bodies, and voices.
+My practice honours what has been silenced, remains within the unresolved, and envisions futures where care, resistance, and myth are interwoven.

 • Instagram